 The Super Funhouse, Fiesta, and Carnival Series sets are made with 100% solid Imported Cedar also known as Chinese Fir or scientifically named Cunninghamia Lanceolata.
-Our All-American Series swing sets are part of the boxed series as well and are manufactured in America using 100% Certified North American Timber.
+Our All-American Series swing sets are part of the boxed series using 100% Certified North American Timber.

 All Rainbow Play Systems North American lumber suppliers are “Certified”.
 The Sustainable Forestry Initiative (SFI)calls for third-party inspections of forestlands for sustainability and habitat use.
 Certification has been set-up to ensure mills produce “Certified Lumber”, which means lumber that has been approved to be harvested under an agreement reached in cooperation with scientists, environmental groups and foresters so as not to harm watersheds

 around streams, wildlife or soil erosion, and to ensure no one area is over-harvested.